-Advisory fees do not cover all custodial service charges and the client should be aware that additional fees from the custodian may apply.
-A list of additional fees that the custodian may charge can be found on the Schedule of Fees document which is provided to the client when the account is opened.
+Advisory fees do not cover all custodial service charges, and the client should be aware that additional fees from the custodian may apply.
+A list of additional fees that the custodian may charge can be found on the Schedule of Fees document which is provided to the client when the account is opened, and is also posted on the firms website.
 Additionally, all fees charged will be listed on the account statement provided to the client on a monthly or quarterly basis.
-The firm also includes on the statements a list of all possible fees that may be charged by the custodian annually.

-While we have designed reasonable controls to monitor the accuracy of advisory Fees, it is your responsibility to verify the accuracy of your advisory Fees, including the advisory fee rate applied to your account(s).
+While we have designed reasonable controls to monitor the accuracy of advisory Fees, it is your responsibility to verify the accuracy of your advisory fees, including the advisory fee rate applied to your account(s).